Carnap's problem for intuitionistic propositional logic: Possible worlds semantics

 More generally, let a \emph{Kripke interpretation on $\F$} be a nuclear interpretation $I^{\F,j_k}$.
 Semantic values $\lint\f\rint^{I^{\F,j_k}}_v$ are upsets (which are trivially fixed), and $\lint p \rint^{I^{\F,j_k}}_v = j_kv(p) = v(p)$. \end{example}

-\begin{example}[Beth semantics] There are several versions of Beth semantics, but here we follow BH19: a \emph{Beth frame} is a poset $\F$ (rather than a tree), and a \emph{path} is chain in $\F$ closed under upper bounds.
+\begin{example}[Beth semantics] There are several versions of Beth semantics, but here we follow BH19: a \emph{Beth frame} is a poset $\F$ (rather than a tree), and a \emph{path} is chain $C$ in $\F$ closed under upper bounds: if $x$ is an upper bound of $C$, then $x\in C$.
 So the nuclear setting applies without change.
 Let, for $U\in \mathit{Up}(\F)$,

 \ex. $j_bU = \{x\in X\!: \text{every path through $x$ intersects $U$}\}$

 Then one verfies that $j_b$ is a nucleus on $\mathit{Up}(\F)$ --- the \emph{Beth nucleus} --- and the \emph{standard Beth interpretation} $I^{\F,j_b}_\text{st}$ is as in Definition \ref{def:nuclear} with $j=j_b$.
 Thus, it differs from the standard Kripke interpretation only in the semantic values of atoms and disjunctions.